 This is easy!
 The only main thing is do this somewhere WELL VENTILATED!
-Remember, the oils (citronella in particular) are very strong.
+And remember, the oils (citronella in particular) are very strong.
 My entire house smelled like it for the whole day with the windows open.

 I poured the water in first.
-Then I measured the apple cider vinegar and added to the measuring cup the essentials oils.
+And then I measured the apple cider vinegar and added to the measuring cup the essentials oils.

 Then I simply poured it in the the spray bottle, attached the top, and shook it.